 Acknowledgements.
-This research was partially supported by RADPRO (Radar for Improving Precipitation Forecast and Hy- dropower Energy Production), an innovative industry project funded by the Research Council of Norway (NFR) and partnering hydropower industries.
-The collaboration between MET Norway and "The Norwegian Water Resources and Energy Directorate" (NVE) within the national project of "Felles aktiviteter NVE-MET 2019-2020 tilknyttet nasjonal flom- og skredvarslingstjeneste" also helped fund this research.
+This research was partially supported by RADPRO (Radar for Improving Precipitation Forecast and Hydropower Energy Production), an innovative industry project funded by the Research Council of Norway (NFR) and partnering hydropower industries.

+Financial support.
+This research has been supported by the Norwegian Water Resources and Energy Directorate and the Norwegian Meteorological Institute (project "Felles aktiviteter NVE-MET tilknyttet: nasjonal flom- og skredvarslingstjeneste").